Sn0wBaall/Wallpapers/README.md

 ![Alt text](Images/image2.png)

-This is the view of when the scrip shows you the image
+This is the view of when the scrip shows you the image.

 ![Alt text](Images/image3.png)